Search and discovery

 Keyword search (40% weight) — PostgreSQL full-text search on article titles and content.
 Fast and precise for exact terms.
 Works without any external services.

-Semantic search (60% weight) — Vector similarity search using OpenAI's text-embedding-3-small model and pgvector.
+Semantic search (60% weight) — Vector similarity search using your configured embedding model and pgvector.
 Understands meaning, not just words.
 A user searching "can't log in" will match an article titled "Reset your password" even though the words don't overlap.

 The two scores are combined and ranked.
 The result is search that handles both "what's my API rate limit" and "why is my data not updating" equally well.

-Without OPENAI_API_KEY, search falls back to keyword matching only.
+Without AI configured, search falls back to keyword matching only.
 It still works, but it won't understand natural language queries or synonyms.

 Where search appears